WebAIM - Web Accessibility In Mind

 Important

-Never choose a "Print" to PDF option in Office, or in any other program.
-A screen reader user may still be able to access the text of a PDF created in this way, but heading structure, alternative text, and any other tag structure will be lost.
+Never create a PDF with the "Print"option in Office, or in any other program.
+A screen reader user may still be able to access the text of a PDF created in this way, but heading structure, alternative text, and any other tag structure is lost.